Leverage end-to-end visibility to achieve actionable insights that improve the performance of any network, app, device, and user.

-The application in question required data validation across multiple databases located throughout a number of federal agencies.
+The application in question required data validation across multiple databases located across a number of federal agencies.
 At times, the process for resolving these queries took far too long, resulting in a negative end-user experience and adversely impacting enrollment targets.

 The speed at which this agency was able to identify and remediate the problem was directly due to the complete end-to-end visibility into all application dependencies that Riverbed provided.
-Without this visibility, the problem likely would have persisted far longer, or been left entirely unaddressed, resulting in significant delays, cost overruns and political fallout.
+Without this visibility, the problem likely would have persisted far longer, or been left entirely unaddressed, resulting in significant delays, cost overruns, and political fallout.

 The average cost of an enterprise application failure per hour is $500,000 to $1 million.